Research and Evaluation

 Using a community-based, participatory approach, we engage public and private sector stakeholders in designing, implementing, and evaluating the impact of innovations and evidence-based practices.
 Our approach relies on mixed-methods designs to ensure findings are interpreted within a cultural and contextual framework.

-Our work focuses on children, youth, adults, and their families especially: pregnant, postpartum people and families with very young children; individuals with developmental disabilities and behavioral health needs; adolescents and youth in transitional life moments; and communities at large.
-The interventions we implement and support seek to mitigate the impacts of adversity, promote resilience, and reduce disparities in access and outcomes.
+Our work is centered on children, youth, adults, and their families especially: pregnant, postpartum people and families with very young children; individuals with developmental disabilities and behavioral health needs; adolescents and youth in transitional life moments; and communities at large.
+The interventions we implement and support seek to mitigate the impacts of adversity, promote resilience, and reduce disparities in access and outcomes across the globe.
 We work nationally and internationally with a special focus on supporting services and systems in the Washington DC metropolitan area.
 Our work mobilizes data to advance sustainable policy and practice changes to improve the quality of life for impacted communities.

 For more information about our research and evaluation capacity contact us at: firstname.lastname@example.org